arista-netdevops-community/cvp-snmp-container/README.md

 Right now, our solution is described here: https://arista.my.site.com/AristaCommunity/s/article/snmpd-on-cvp
 This solution is not the best as it involves installing new RPM packages with yum: this could create issues at the next upgrade.
 Moreover, the package installed (snmpd version 5.7), doesn't support modern cryptographic algorithms (such as SHA-512 or AES-256).
-The following project will install snmpd in a Kubernetes pod to make a cleaner and easier-to-maintain solution.
+The following project will install snmpd version 5.9 in a Kubernetes pod to make a cleaner and easier-to-maintain solution.

 # Warning: Kubernetes will expose by default the port UDP 30161.
 So this port needs to be used from the remote devices (NMS system for example).